MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-manage.md

 3. Deploy the release the same way as any other feature update. create

 ### Install Preview Builds from Azure Marketplace
-Windows Insiders can now create and install the Windows 10 Preview from the Azure Marketplace.
-After installing, you can preview build on a new virtual machine without any additinal configuraitons or updates.
+Windows Insiders can now create and install a Windows 10 Preview build from the Azure Marketplace.
+After installing, you can preview the latest version on a virtual machine without any additional configurations or updates.
 [Follow the link to get started and learn more.](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/microsoft-hyperv.windows10preview?tab=Overview)
 ## Confirm and track installations

 ### Confirm policy